redshiftrobotics/reefscape-2025/README.md

 <!-- Real robot scoring on practice field AND simulated view of robot with operator control -->

 #### Vision
-* PhotonVision based full field localization, robot always new where it was
+* PhotonVision based full field localization
-* Smart camera placement to view relevant April Tags
+* Smart camera placement to view  April Tags
 * Custom advanced filtering and standard deviations calculations to throw out bad results and trust good results more
 * Kalman filter to integrate vision results with odometry data
 * Allowed for smart auto alignment system and consistent autos when localization was used in pathing